ryanstaudhammer/kickstarter-analysis/README.md

 ## Results

 - We can draw two conclusions about the Outcomes based on Launch Date.
 First the data appears to support that outcomes had a higher success rate when the productions were initiated in early summer, or more specifically in May.
 Though we can also see that a failure rate is higher in May as well which is likely a result simply of more productions being launched in May.
 Second, we can see that the highest failure rate is in October, so that may be a time to avoid launching a new production.
-- We can conclude the Outcomes based on Goals
+- We can conclude the Outcomes based on Goals that the highest success rates occured at both the lowest target goal and the second to highest target goal.
+So it appears that outcomes based on goals is not a huge determining factor as to whether or not a production will be successful.

 - What are some limitations of this dataset?
+One of the limitations of this data set is the information only goes back to 1970.
+Perhaps more useful infomation exists prior to 1970.

 - What are some other possible tables and/or graphs that we could create?
+We could indlude data from all countries available to more accurately represent what is happening on a global scale.